JacksonCampolattaro/n-body/README.md

 - How do different algorithms scale in performance as I increase or decrease the number of threads available?
 - How does the naive algorithm run on the GPU compare to a more elaborate algorithm run on the CPU?
 - How does the naive algorithm run on the GPU scale with the number of stream processors enabled.
-- How does a paartially accelerated Barnes-Hut algorithm scale with the number of bodies? (e.g tree is built on the CPU, and actual force application is done on the GPU)
+- How does a partially accelerated Barnes-Hut algorithm scale with the number of bodies? (e.g tree is built on the CPU, and actual force application is done on the GPU)
 - How can a tree-based (Barnes-Hut) algorithm be run entirely on the GPU?
 How do the memory acess limitations of the specialized hardware affect the performance of the more elaborate algorithm?